mspraggs/pyQCD/README.md

 The lattice has the following constructor:

-> pyQCD.Lattice(n, beta, u0, action, Ncor, rho, eps, update_method, parallel_flag)
+> pyQCD.Lattice(L, T, beta, u0, action, Ncor, rho, eps, update_method, parallel_flag)

 The arguments are defined in a similar way to above:
+* L - the number of points along each spatial edge of the lattice (by default, n=4)
-* n - the number of points along each edge of the lattice (by default, n=8)
+* T - the number of points along the temporal edge of the lattice (by default, n=8)
 * beta - the beta function value for the simulation (by default, beta=5.5)
 * u0 - the tadpole improvement value (by default, u0=1)
 * action - the action used in the simulation; 0 gives Wilson action, 1 gives rectangle improved action, 2 gives twisted rectangle improved action (by default, action=0)